 1. INFORMATION WE MAY COLLECT FROM YOU

-i. information that you provide by filling in forms on our site www.scotmas.com (our Site).
-This includes information provided when you subscribe to a service, register to receive brochures, or participate in contests, sweepstakes and/or promotions.
-This information may include your name, shipping address, telephone number, email address;
+- Information that you provide by filling in forms on our websites or on any of our social media channels, or via personal contact with any of our sales representatives or agents.
+This includes information provided when you place an order, subscribe to a service, make an enquiry, register to receive brochures, or participate in contests, sweepstakes and/or promotions.
+This information may include your name, shipping address, telephone number, email address and area of interest.

-ii. details of your visits to our Site including, but not limited to, traffic data, location data, and other communication data, and the resources that you access;
+- Details of your visits to our websites including, but not limited to, traffic data, location data, and other communication data, and the resources that you access.

-We may also ask you for information when you report a problem with our Site.
+- We may also ask you for information when you report a problem with any of our websites.
 If you contact us, we may keep a record of that correspondence.

-i.
-We may collect information about your computer, including your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
-This is statistical data about our users' browsing actions and patterns, and does not identify any individual.
+- We may collect information about your computer for system administration, including your IP address, operating system and browser type.
+This is statistical data about our users' browsing actions and patterns and does not identify any individual.

-ii.
-For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
+- For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer's hard drive.
-We use Google Analytics cookies to help improve our Site and to deliver a better and more personalised service.
+We use Google Analytics cookies to help improve our websites and to deliver a better and more personalised service.

-iv.
-Cookies can be removed or blocked by following the directions for your web browser
+- Cookies can be removed or blocked by following the directions for your web browser.

 3. WHERE WE STORE YOUR PERSONAL DATA